torresflo/Tag-Machine/README.md

 ## Usage

 Press the button `Load files...` to load your images then press the button `Classify images` to start the classifier.
-Depending on your machine hardware and the number of images this can take some time.
+Depending on your machine hardware and the number of images this can take some (and eventually a lot of) time.

-The results are loaded in a table below so you can see which tags are detected.
+The results are loaded in a table below so you can see which tags are detected for each image.

+If you are satisfied with the results, you can then press the button `Write tags in images` to write the found tags in the metadata of the image (IPTC, IIM Application 2, Keywords).
+Each tag is appended to the existing ones and will not be written if it already exists.

 ![Example image](https://github.com/torresflo/Tag-Machine/blob/main/Photos/Example1.png)